devmrwor/react-hooks-props-basics/README.md

 **Components:**

-- are modular, reusable, and enable a 'templating' like functionality
+- are modular, reusable, and enable a 'templating' functionality
 - help us organize our user interface's _logic_ and _presentation_
 - enable us to think about each piece in isolation, enabling us to apply structure to complex programs